-In Retail Generics, Sandoz develops, manufactures and markets active ingredients and finished dosage forms of small molecule pharmaceuticals to third parties across a broad range of therapeutic areas, as well as finished dosage form of anti-infectives sold to third parties.
+In Retail Generics, Sandoz develops, manufactures and markets active ingredients and finished dosage forms of small molecule pharmaceuticals to third parties across a broad range of therapeutic are, as well as finished dosage form of anti-infectives sold to third parties.

-Retail Generics sales were USD 7.2 billion (-5%, -4% cc) impacted by the declines in the US and COVID-19 related impact across regions.
+Retail sales were USD 7.1 billion (-2%, -4% cc), declining due to the above-mentioned factors.